karttur/soil-spectro/_posts/2022/2022-09-19-spectrodata-OSSL4ML06-mlmodel02.markdown

 #### Single feature multi-plots

-The json coding for creating multi-plots for single features looks like this:
+The json coding for creating multi-plots for target features looks like this:

 ```
       "targetFeatures": {